-- Thanks to his blood, they were able to synthesize a vaccine called “Anti-D”, which prevents women carrying the Rhesus negative factor from developing antibodies during pregnancy.
+- Thanks to his blood, they were able to synthesize a vaccine called “Anti-D”.
+This prevents women carrying the Rhesus disease negative factor from developing antibodies during pregnancy.

-- More than 17% of Australian woman are carriers of this factor, so the aid from James Harrison’s blood remains vital to this day.
+- More than 17% of Australian woman are carriers of this disease, so the aid from James Harrison’s blood remains vital to this day.

 A gift in James Harrison’s blood

 According to figures from the Red Cross, James’ blood has saved the lives of millions of babies.
-Two million infants that were born without any complications and living normal lives without consequences.
+Two million infants that were born without any complications and living normal lives.

-The amazing thing is that even though James is happy to have offered hope to all these children, he cannot deny that the most satisfaction he got from giving that special donation was the fact that it was able to save his own grandson’s life.
+Even though James is happy to have offered hope to all these children, he cannot deny that the most satisfaction he got from giving that special donation was the fact that it was, amazingly, able to save his own grandson’s life.